Hardware

 Where you attach your metal findings decides whether an earring hangs flat or swings awkwardly.
 These articles suggest hardware placement options, from drilling clean holes with enough margin from the edge, to aligning loop directions so dangles face forward, to checking that post pads have enough flat surface to stick.
 Test your connection layouts on scrap clay first.

-Weekly notes
+Studio notes

-Get weekly polymer clay hardware notes
+Get polymer clay hardware notes

-New project notes, small checks, and practical links each week.
+New project notes, small checks, and practical links as they publish.
 Free, no spam, unsubscribe anytime.

 We will not share or sell your email.
 Unsubscribe anytime.